 Murmansk is the Kola Peninsula's administrative center and main hub: when you arrive at Kola from Moscow or Saint Petersburg, you definitely arrive at Murmansk's airport or railway station first.

-The city itself is quite small but there are still things to do and to visit!
-The main sights include the main Five Corners Square (with the most northern McDonalds' restaurant in the world), Defenders of the Soviet Arctic during the Great Patriotic which is also called Alyosha, the famous Nuclear Icebreaker Lenin.
-If you have time, don’t miss the markets to buy seafood and game: venison, Murmansk cod, elk; the other special threat of north is cloudberry and products made of it: jams and liquors.
+The city itself is pretty small but there are still things to do and to visit!
+The main sights include the main Five Corners Square (with the most northern McDonald's' restaurant in the world), Defenders of the Soviet Arctic during the Great Patriotic, also called Alyosha, the famous Nuclear Icebreaker Lenin.
+Don’t miss food markets to buy seafood and game: venison, Murmansk cod, elk if you have time.
+Another special treat of the north is cloudberry and products made of it: jams and liquors.

 The way to Teriberka from Murmansk lies through the tundra.
 Its horizonless views do not leave anyone indifferent and are definitely worth a photo stop.

 Kola is one of the best spots for catching Aurora.
-It is impossible to see them in the city because of the bright lights; however, if you take a ride out to the countryside like Teriberka, Lovosero Lake, the Khibiny Mountains you have a great chance to see the miracle of dancing colored lights.
+It is impossible to see them in the city because of the bright lights; however, if you take a ride out to the countryside like Teriberka, Lovosero Lake, Khibiny Mountains, you have a great chance to see the miracle of dancing colored lights.
 The Northern Lights start appearing in late August and can be caught till mid-April.